shadow30812/riemann/docs/README.md

 ## An Integrated Research Environment (IRE) Designed for High-Performance Research Workflows

 Riemann is a hybrid desktop research environment designed for serious reading, analysis, and knowledge workflows.
-It combines a high-performance PDF engine, local-first AI tools, a full Chromium research browser, annotation systems, document utilities, and a deep-work-oriented workspace into a single cohesive application.
+It combines a high-performance PDF engine, local-first AI tools, a full Chromium research browser, annotation systems, document utilities, live media tooling, and a deep-work-oriented workspace into a single cohesive application.

-Unlike traditional PDF viewers or browser-based tools, Riemann is designed as a **complete research operating environment**.
+Unlike traditional PDF viewers or browser-based tools, Riemann is designed as a complete research operating environment focused on reducing workflow fragmentation across reading, browsing, annotation, AI-assisted analysis, and media consumption.

-The system uses a **hybrid architecture** combining:
+The system uses a hybrid architecture combining:

-* **Python (PySide6)** for UI orchestration
+* Python (PySide6) for UI orchestration
-* **Rust** for performance-critical computation
+* Rust for performance-critical computation
-* **FastAPI** for local AI services
+* FastAPI for local AI services
+* JavaScript/WebAudio for browser-side DSP and interaction layers

-All AI inference, document analysis, and indexing run **entirely on the user's machine**.
+All AI inference, document analysis, indexing, OCR pipelines, and media tooling run entirely on the user's machine.

 ---